stated-tech/Grants-Program/applications/application-template.md

 When addressing the current issues with on-chain governance, we need to begin by focusing on the fundamental outcome we have in mind when designing new tools and processes.

+For the past few months, Stated has been focusing on governance throughout DotSama and researching on developing a new proposal system to improve low-level consensuses for teams who want to participate in on-chain governance programs.

+We've already spent several weeks working on this field and came up with this ggdoc hack to show DotSama what we would like to achieve.

 We should be very clear as to what certain developments aim to optimise, for who and what purpose, since these problems are all part of a bigger picture.
 Without aligning on a core motivation we are in danger of collectively making the overall system worse in aggregate.
 A starting point for this is sourcing, sustaining and scaling collective network intelligence.